oasis-tcs/openc2-oc2ls/oc2ls.md

 -   5.3-2 MUST implement JSON serialization of generated Commands in accordance with [[RFC7493]](#rfc7493).

--   5.3-3 MUST implement JSON serialization of received Responses in accordance with [[RFC7493]](#rfc7493).
+-   5.3-3 MUST implement JSON deserialization of received Responses in accordance with [[RFC7493]](#rfc7493).

 ## 5.4 Conformance Clause 4: Consumer